 Singori has a long history that goes back many centuries.
 It is thought to have started in Almora, a town famous for its cultural and culinary heritage.
 Traditionally, This was made during festivals and special occasions, and it still holds a special place in the hearts of Uttarakhand’s people.

 This sweet is often linked to celebrations and is seen as a symbol of hospitality.
 Offering Singori to guests is a way to show the region’s rich culinary traditions and warm hospitality.
-Over the years, It has become a popular souvenir for tourists visiting Uttarakhand, allowing them to take a piece of the region’s culture back home.

 The Unique Ingredients